abrow425/gotIssues/README.md

 To minimise the risk of malicious activity, ensure that you fully trust every active userscript you have installed *before* changing these settings.

+Once you have a fully generated *issue_link_output.html* file, and the *answerer_userscript* is installed (and working), follow the following process to answer all your issues!

+1. Open the *issue_link_output.html* file.
+You should see a popup asking whether you want your packs to auto-open, or whether you want to open the packs yourself - if you don't, *answerer_userscript* isn't correctly installed and working.
+2. click the topmost button.
+  a.
+If you have containers setup and working, the button should directly answer an issue
+  b.
+If you are running *answerer* without containers, you will see a login prompt - input the password for the puppet listed in the login box. (this goes directly to NS - not me!)
+3. If you get a pack, the script will highlight the "open pack" button so that pressing enter will open the pack.
+Otherwise, the page should immediately close once it loads.
+4. Once you click the "open pack" button (by pressing enter), either open all your packs or the script will open them for you.
+Once this is done, the page should immediately close.
+5. Once the page closes (either at step 3 or step 4), you can click the topmost button again!
+When a button opens a link, it removes itself from the page, so you don't have to worry about keeping track of where you were at.

+N.B.
+You *must* get to a point where the script will close the tab for you, otherwise you will be unable to progess.
+This system (keeping track of one tab at a time) ensures that you don't break the rule prohibiting script-assisted users from making simultaneous actions.
+If you find yourself outside this "cycle" of clicking the first button and potentially opening a pack, use your browser's "back" button to return to a point where you're in the cycle, and continue following the instructions.

 ### License
 The [original](https://github.com/jmikk/gotIssues) *gotIssues* script package by 9003 is licensed under the MIT License.<br>
 The modified script package (known as *answerer*) by SherpDaWerp is licensed under the Apache License 2.0.